 The Shofar Award is awarded to individual adult leaders who have created a positive impact on Jewish Scouting on a unit, district, council, regional or national basis.

-Frank L. Weil Awards for local Jewish committees on Scouting and individual Jewish units encourage growth in membership and other factors which contribute to stronger Jewish charter partner participation.
+Mortimer Schiff Awards for local Jewish Committees on Scouting and Frank L. Weil Awards for individual Jewish units encourage growth in membership, rank advancement and other factors which contribute to stronger Jewish charter partner participation.

 Boy Scouts who have earned their Ner Tamid or Etz Chaim religious emblems and achieved the rank of Eagle Scout are eligible to apply for several scholarship opportunities available annually through a selection process instituted by the NJCOS.

-The NJCOS also maintains support of the chaplaincy at the high adventure Philmont Scout Ranch in several ways and has had a major influence at National and Worldwide Jamborees.
+The NJCOS also maintains support of the chaplaincy at the high adventure Philmont Scout Ranch in several ways and has been a major contributor to past National and Worldwide Jamborees.
+Likewise, the NJCOS will have a major presence at the 2017 National Jamboree and the 2019 Worldwide Jamboree, both being held at the Summit Bechtel Family Scout Reserve in Glen Jean, West Virginia.